- JUnit Tutorial

 JUnit tests allow you to write codes faster, which increases quality.

 JUnit is elegantly simple.
 It is less complex and takes less time.

 JUnit tests can be run automatically and they check their own results and provide immediate feedback.
 There's no need to manually comb through a report of test results.

 JUnit tests can be organized into test suites containing test cases and even other test suites.

 JUnit shows test progress in a bar that is green if the test is running smoothly, and it turns red when a test fails.

 What is a Unit Test Case ?

-A Unit Test Case is a part of code which ensures that the another part of code (method) works as expected.
-To achieve those desired results quickly, test framework is required.
-JUnit is perfect unit test framework for java programming language.
+A Unit Test Case is a part of code, which ensures that another part of code (method) works as expected.
+To achieve the desired results quickly, a test framework is required.
+JUnit is a perfect unit test framework for Java programming language.

-There must be at least two unit test cases for each requirement: one positive test and one negative test.
+There must be at least two unit test cases for each requirement − one positive test and one negative test.
 If a requirement has sub-requirements, each sub-requirement must have at least two test cases as positive and negative.